phol/docs/content/en/docs/writing-markdown-latex/index.md

 ## Charts

-Academic supports the popular [Plotly](https://plot.ly/) chart format.
+Wowchemy supports the popular [Plotly](https://plot.ly/) chart format.

 Save your Plotly JSON in your page folder, for example `chart.json`, and then add the `{{</* chart data="chart" */>}}` shortcode where you would like the chart to appear.